nicinabox/fixpb/README.md

 **prefix**

 This prefix will be prepended to the file path and set in the db.
+A trailing slash is required.